Sanofi beefs up diabetes pipeline to retrieve success

 He cited new drugs under development, the rising number of diabetes sufferers around the world and technological breakthroughs among his reasons for optimism.

-Shares in Sanofi, France’s largest market capitalization, edged 0.4 percent higher after Reuters first reported Oelrich’s comments.
+Shares in Sanofi, France’s largest market capitalisation, edged 0.4 percent higher after Reuters first reported Oelrich’s comments.

-The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014, according to the World Health Organization.
+The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014, according to the World Health Organisation.

 Oelrich said the figure could climb up to 600 million in the next two decades.
 “We are facing an enormous unmet need in terms of medicines and solutions,” he said of diabetes, pointing to areas of future demand such as China and the Middle East.

-Competition remains tough, companies such as U.S Eli Lilly and Denmark’s Novo Nordisk developing new products.
+Competition remains tough, with companies such as U.S Eli Lilly and Denmark’s Novo Nordisk developing new products.

 Sanofi currently sells eight diabetes drugs and has four others in development.
 The group is also working at improving its insulin pens and is building a diabetes management platform with U.S Verily Life Sciences, an Alphabet company.